nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `sort name` will sort list of students alphabetically according to name.
+- `sort name` will sort your list of students alphabetically according to name.
-- `sort id` will sort list of students alphanumerically according to student ID.
+- `sort id` will sort your list of students alphanumerically according to student ID.

 <img src="./images/UiStudentSortName.png" width="650" height="529"/>
 <br>